semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 update the contents of an existing `secret` or `dashboard` using an external `secrets` or `dashboards` YAML file. `sem apply` is used with the `-f` command line option followed by a valid path to a proper YAML file.

+### sem apply example

+The following command will update the `my-secret` secret according to the contents of the `aFile`, which should be a valid `secrets` YAML file:

+    sem apply -f aFile

+If everything is OK with `aFile`, the output of the previous command will be as
+follows:

+    Secret 'my-secrets' updated.

+This means that the `my-secrets` secret was updated successfully.

+You can also use `sem apply -f` in a similar way to update an existing dashboard.

 ### sem delete